 No problem!
-ASSIST has child care if you attend full-time classes.
+ASSIST has child care if you attend fulltime or part-time morning classes.
 You can register your children for child care in the same building as your class.
-To register, you must bring:
+To register for child care, you must bring:

 - Your child's birth certificate

 - Your child's landing paper or permanent resident (PR) card

 - Your Alberta health care card

 - Your child's immunization record